Yann-Situ/PSSFFS2KXX/README.md

 * [x] I need to adapt the boum delay: i.e apply_impulse instantly on colliding object and a bit after on far objects. need a method call_after_a_delay(apply_impulse) -> see Explosion node implementation
 * :pushpin: Need to implement Tilemap interactive objects rotation and flips.
 (Wait4Godot)
 * [ ] On **baskets**, a ball that bounces on the ring can do multiple goals.
+* [ ] Releasing ball and changing room can result in the player not able to catch another ball.

 ### Visual issues
 * [x] Jitter animation when passing from a transition_in to transition_out using **rooms**.